 Gloucester Resources Limited v Minister for Planning & Groundswell Gloucester Inc

-Groundswell Gloucester, represented by EDO NSW, has been joined to proceedings that will determine the fate of the Rocky Hill Coal project, a greenfield open cut coal mine at Gloucester, in a beautiful valley near Barrington Tops in the upper Hunter.
+Groundswell Gloucester, represented by EDO NSW, was joined to proceedings that would determine the fate of the Rocky Hill Coal project, a greenfield open cut coal mine at Gloucester, in a beautiful valley near Barrington Tops in the upper Hunter.

-Our client has been permitted by the Court to present expert evidence on climate change and the social impacts of this new mine.
-This is the first time an Australian court will hear expert evidence about the urgent need to stay within the global carbon budget in the context of a proposed new coal mine.
-The Court will also hear anthropological evidence about the social impact of mining on the community.
+Our client was permitted by the Court to present expert evidence on climate change and the social impacts of this new mine.
+This was the first time an Australian court heard expert evidence about the urgent need to stay within the global carbon budget in the context of a proposed new coal mine.
+The Court also heard anthropological evidence about the social impact of mining on the community.